butfirstchai.com

 • Drop a few frozen cutlets into the hot oil.
 Do not thaw the frozen cutlets.
 From the freezer into the hot oil on medium flame.

-• Transfer to a plate and serve hot as a side with sambar rice or as a snack with chai along with ketchup.
+• Transfer to a plate and enjoy hot as a side with rice, or as a snack with ketchup and a cup of chai.

 Video